RAG vs Fine-Tuning for AI Chatbots: How to Choose

 3. You're starting out

 RAG is faster to implement and iterate on.
-Start here, then consider fine-tuning for specific gaps.
+You can go from uploading your documentation to having a working chatbot in hours rather than weeks.
+Start here, then consider fine-tuning for specific gaps once you have real usage data showing where the chatbot underperforms.

 4. You have diverse content types

-RAG handles different document types (docs, FAQs, tickets) without special training for each.
+RAG handles different document types — help articles, FAQs, support tickets, product specs, PDF manuals — without special training for each.
+The retrieval system treats them all as searchable content.

 When to Use Fine-Tuning